-Note that during the week, from Monday until Friday, I will try reply to all e-mails within 24 hours.
-Please do not expect immediate response.
-If you do not hear from me within 48 hours, please re-send your email as I may have overlooked or accidentally deleted your e-mail.
-Depending on how the email is sent, they sometimes are accidently diverted to spam by the college system.
+Note that during the week, from Monday until Friday, I will try to reply to all emails within under 24 hours.
+Please do not expect an immediate "on demand" response.
+If you do not hear from me within 48 hours, please resend your email as I may have overlooked or accidentally deleted your email.
+Unfortunately, outlook sometimes sends legitimate emails to spam boxes so I do not see them promptly.
 To avoid your email accidently going to spam, I suggest NOT using the Canvas email system.
 Log into your Rutgers.edu email account to send all emails to my email address within this syllabus.
-If you send an email to me at any address not on this syllabus, it cannot be responded to.
+If you send an email to me at any other email address not on this syllabus, or not from your Rutgers account, it cannot be responded to, and this is University policy.

-Although, I check my e-mails a few times daily, I may not be able to completely answer all e-mails immediately upon receiving them.
-Note that I may not monitor emails on many weekends or holidays and may not be able respond to weekend e-mails until Monday.
-As you have extended periods to complete assignments, there should never be an emergency that requires an immediate response on an evening or weekend.
+Although I check my e-mails a few times daily, I may not be able to completely answer all emails immediately upon receiving them.
+Note that I may not monitor emails on many weekends or holidays and may not be able to respond to weekend emails until Monday.
+As you have extended periods to complete assignments, there should never be an emergency that requires an immediate response on an evening or weekend or any "on call" on my behalf.

-Key Summer 2022 Dates:
+Key Summer 2024 Dates:

-Summer 2022 classes beginTuesday, May 31, 2022Last day to withdraw with a WWednesday, August 10, 2022Last day of classesWednesday, August 17, 2022NOTE: no reading days or final exam week.
-All finals must be completed by August 17th.
+Summer 2024 classes begin Tuesday, May 28, 2024 Last day to withdraw with a W Wednesday, August 7, 2024 Last day of classes Wednesday, August 14, 2024

+NOTE: no reading days or final exam week.
+All finals must be completed by August 14th.